sensebox/books-v2/en/erste-schritte/board-support-packages-installieren.md

-# Schritt 2: Board-Support-Package installieren {#head}
+# Step 2: Installation of the Board-Support-Package {#head}

-<div class="description">Damit die Arduino IDE deine <a href="../komponenten/sensebox-mcu.md">senseBox MCU</a> unterstützt und Du Programme auf diese übertragen kannst, musst Du vor Beginn noch zwei Board-Support-Packages installieren.
-Diese beinhalten die nötigen Treiber und die notwendige Software, um mit deinem Prozessor zu kommunizieren.
-Das Board-Support-Package der senseBox enthält außerdem bereits unsere senseBox-Libraries.
-Damit stehen euch alle grundlegenden Methoden zur Programmierung der beiliegenden Sensoren zur Verfügung.</div>
+<div class="description">Therewith the Arduino IDE supports your <a href="../komponenten/sensebox-mcu.md">senseBox MCU</a> and you are able to relay programme on to it, you have to start with installing two board-support-packages.
+Those contain the necessary drivers and software to communicate with the processor.
+The board-support-package of the senseBox contains already our senseBox-libraries.
+This will give you all the basic methods for programming the enclosed sensors.</div>
 <div class="line">
     <br>
     <br>